 - vegetable oil can be replaced with coconut oil or olive oil; or, why not, butter

-- walnuts can be omitted, or replaced with almonds or any other nuts of your choice
+- walnuts can be added too, or almonds or any other nuts of your choice for a nice crunch

 - regular milk can be swapped for soy milk or any other plant-based milk